drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Homologation of Alkyl Chains: Apomorphine
 *[Apo]: 3D structure of a macromolecule without a ligand

-The hydrogen atom connected to the nitrogen of apomorphine was replaced by methyl, ethyl, n-propyl and n-butyl groups.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/homologation-alkyl-chains-apomorphine-f86180fb'><i class='fa fa-play' aria-hidden='true'></i></button>The hydrogen atom connected to the nitrogen of apomorphine was replaced by methyl, ethyl, n-propyl and n-butyl groups.
 The best activity was found for the n-propyl analog, whereas the n-butyl demonstrated a great loss in potency.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[apo]: 3D structure of a macromolecule without a ligand